Meet the people behind the science.

 Read about Lisa’s work

-Susanna Riley – PhD student (2019 -)
+Susanna Riley – PhD student 2019 – 2023

 Originally from rural West England, I completed a BA (Hons) in Cell and Systems Biology at the University of Oxford in 2017 before moving to the University of Edinburgh for an MSc by Research in Biomedical Sciences.
 I then began the Wellcome Trust PhD programme in Tissue Repair.
-My research in the Gram Hansen lab focusses on the role of the Hippo pathway in embryonic development and regeneration using the zebrafish.
+My research in the Gram Hansen lab focussed on the role of the Hippo pathway in embryonic development and regeneration using the zebrafish.

-Read about Susanna’s work
+Read about Dr Riley’s work and here

 Dr Jiwon Park – PhD student (2017 – 2021)